Skip to content

 1. The location of the settings.xml file for MacOS is ~/.m2 and C:\Users\username\\.m2 for Windows.

-mvn package {projectGoal}:push -Ptarget-env -Dvrealize.ssl.ignore.certificate
+mvn package vcfa-all-apps:push -Ptarget-env -Dvrealize.ssl.ignore.certificate

-mvn package {projectGoal}:push -Ptarget-env -Dvrealize.ssl.ignore.hostname
+mvn package vcfa-all-apps:push -Ptarget-env -Dvrealize.ssl.ignore.hostname

 Additional Parameters

-In the Maven command, you can pass additional parameters as flags with the -D option, such as mvn clean package -Ptarget-env -Dvcfa.bp.release=true, where the vcfa.bp.release parameter creates a new version of an already-released blueprint (see the Version Management section in Blueprints).
+In the Maven command, you can pass additional parameters as flags with the -D option, such as mvn clean package -Ptarget-env -Dvcfa.bp.release=false, where the vcfa.bp.release parameter creates a new version of an already-released blueprint (see the Version Management section in Blueprints).
 This option defaults to true but when dealing with blueprint development, you can set this option to false to avoid unnecessary blueprint versions.

 Release